Ultimate’s heat-activated, multi-force archwires provide a gradual increase of loads from anterior to posterior regions.

 There are many factors involved in determining the force delivered by a spring.
 The base material and its processing, wire size, number of active coils, and length of extension in use, all play a part in the process.

-Variable force: the loading force is exhibited while being extended, and the tooth-moving force gradually decreases as the spring returns.
+Nickel Titanium Extension Springs are designed such that the loading force is exhibited while being extended, and the tooth-moving force is expressed as the spring returns.
+Extension springs are offered in three force types, our premium Even Force, Variable, and Superelastic.

 When you need to know just what a specific spring can do, refer to its product page in the Spring section.
 Product features and benefits can be found for each of our offerings.